Apply for an EHA Research Mobility Grant

 You’ll need to submit signed letters from the department heads of both of your home and host institutes.
 These letters should be on institute letterheads and be no longer than one page each.

-Each letter must agree to EHA’s terms and conditions, and detail how the department will cover overhead costs if required by the institute. (
+Each letter must include a statement agreeing to EHA Research Mobility Grant agreement, and detail how the department will cover overhead costs if required by the institute.

 2. Letter from your mentor at home institute